OpenCHAMI/configurator/README.md

 ## Building and Usage

 The `configurator` is built using standard `go` build tools.
-The project separates the client and server components using build tags.
+The project separates the client, server, and generator components using build tags.
 To get started, clone the project, download the dependencies, and build the project:

 ```bash
 git clone https://github.com/OpenCHAMI/configurator.git